 The beautiful Pend Oreille River feeds Lake Pend Oreille, Idaho’s largest lake and one of the deepest inland lakes in North America.
-In the summer of 2013, TransCanada began work to re-establish riverbed support under a pair of natural gas pipelines that cross the Pend Oreille River, near Bonner County, Idaho, in the U.S. Pacific Northwest.
+TransCanada recently re-established riverbed support under a pair of natural gas pipelines that cross the Pend Oreille River, near Bonner County, Idaho, in the U.S. Pacific Northwest.

 Every project undertaken at TransCanada is governed by the company’s values – Responsibility, Innovation, Integrity and Collaboration – and this important and unique maintenance project under the Pend Oreille River was no exception.

 Before starting the project, nearby landowners were notified that work would take place.

 “TransCanada has a very unique program in dealing with landowners during these large type projects.
 We get to know them quite well and we will come down and talk to them to see if there’s any concerns,”

 – Steve McNulty, TransCanada land agent.

 As well, TransCanada worked with the U.S. Army Corps of Engineers and the U.S. Fish and Wildlife Service to develop an innovative solution to rebuild the river bed by adding layers of pre-washed, angular-shaped natural stone pieces under the concrete-encased pipelines.